2. Getting Started¶

-Ledger is the synonym for a blockchain, and Hyperledger Iroha is known also as Distributed Ledger Technology — which in essence is the same as “blockchain framework”.
-You can check the rest of terminology used in the Glossary section.
+Ledger is the synonym for a blockchain, and Hyperledger Iroha is known also as Distributed Ledger Technology framework — which in essence is the same as “blockchain framework”.
+You can check the rest of terminology used in the Core concepts section.

-For this guide, you need a computer running Unix-like system with
+For this guide, you need a machine with

-installed.
-You can read how to install it on a
+You can read how to install it on a Docker’s website.

 2.2.
 Starting Iroha Node¶